spsforks/QB64-Wiki/COLOR.md

 ```

+> *Result:* The blue word Hello is printed to a totally grey background in [_FULLSCREEN](_FULLSCREEN).

-*Example 5:* Using a different foreground color for each letter:
+Using a different foreground color for each letter:

 ```vb